 Our Service Dogs are trained to help with mobility-related tasks.
 They can open doors, retrieve dropped objects, help with balance, take off clothing items, carry bags, help with transfers, and perform counter transactions.
 Our Hearing Dogs alert to sounds in the environment – doorbell, smoke alarm, phone ringing, door knock, alerting to someone calling their handler’s name.
 These dogs can also retrieve items the handler might not realize they have dropped.
-Our Psychiatric Service Dogs act as a grounding mechanism for someone with PTSD and can provide a sense of security and empowerment for the individual.
+Our Psychiatric Service Dogs act as a grounding mechanism for a military veteran with PTSD and can provide a sense of security and empowerment for the individual.

 Support Dogs does not advocate children taking dogs to school.
 This is something that would be arranged by the parents and the school.